-Condition: The education provider must provide evidence to demonstrate that, with the proposed increase in student numbers, there is an adequate number of appropriately qualified and experienced staff in place to deliver an effective programme.
+Condition: The education provider must provide evidence to demonstrate that with the proposed increase in student numbers there is an adequate number of appropriately qualified and experienced staff in place to deliver an effective programme.

 Reason: For this standard the visitors were directed to the staff curriculum vitae.
-The visitors noted that this number of staff was adequate for the current student numbers (20 students) for which the programme is approved.
-During the visit, the senior team and programme team told the visitors that they will be increasing the student numbers and would want the programme approved for 40 students.
-The visitors were told that, in order to deal with the increase in students, there will be various work arounds, including double teaching, recruitment of administrative staff to take on the administrative responsibilities of academic staff and a work load model which would help identify areas where staff may need support.
-However, the education provider did not demonstrate how they will ensure that there are formal plans and arrangements in place to demonstrate how the university will ensure there will continue to be an adequate number of staff to deliver the programme effectively, with the increase in student numbers.
-The visitors will therefore need to see further evidence of formal plans in place ensure that there are an adequate number of staff to deliver an effective programme.
+During the visit, the senior and programme team told the visitors that they will be increasing the student numbers and would want the programme approved for 60 students.
+The visitors were told that the BSc Physiotherapy academics will also teach on the new MPhysio programme (which has been asked to be approved for 50 students).
+At the visit, the visitors were also told about the work load model which helps manage the staff members' workloads and identify areas where they may need support.
+The visitors noted that the number of staff highlighted in the programme documentation was adequate for the current student numbers (55 students) the programme is approved for.
+However, the education provider did not demonstrate how they will ensure there will be an adequate number of staff to deliver the programme effectively, with the increase in student numbers and the additional commitments of the staff team to other programmes.
+Furthermore the visitors are unclear on how the work load model will ensure that there is an adequate number of staff to deliver the programme the programme effectively.
+The visitors will therefore need to see evidence which demonstrates how the increase in student numbers and additional commitments of the staff team will be managed to ensure that there is an appropriate number of qualified and experienced staff for the programme.